zhiconghu/Ethereum_DEX_Data/README.md

 ## Harvard Paper Simulation

-This folder contains a paper on optimising liquidity provision for liquidity providers using projected gradient descent.
+This folder contains a paper, "Differential Liquidity Provision in Uniswap v3 and Implications for Contract Design" by Zhou Fan, Francisco Marmolejo-Coss, Ben Altschuler, He Sun, Xintong Wang, and David C. Parkes, on optimising liquidity provision for liquidity providers using projected gradient descent.
 In Functions.ipynb, we adapted the logic of Uniswap V3 into Python and did the same optimisation problem by solving it through reinforcement learning (q-learning) and acheived similar results.
 We plan to move forward to lifting some of the main assumptions made in the optimisation problem and trying to solve it with reinforcement learning to see results

 ## Others